borting/borting.github.io/_posts/2022-04-22-80211md-fine-timing-measurement.md

 * 9.4.2.168 Fine Timing Measurement Parameters element
 	* Element ID: 206
 	* This element is included in the initial Fine Timing Measurement Request frame and the initial Fine Timing Measurement frame.
+	* Value
+		* If Status Indication field is 3, indicates not send new request for Value seconds.
 	* Number of Bursts Exponent field:
 		* Will execute 2 ^ (Number of Bursts Exponent) burst instance
+		* The responding STA’s selection should be 0 if the initiating STA requested it to be 0
 	* Burst Duration field
-		*the duration of a burst instance
+		* the duration of a burst instance
+		* Initial FTM request
+			* 15: no preference
+		* responding STA’s selection
+			* less than or equal to the one requested by the initiating STA, if the requested FTMs per Burst field value is set to 0 (no preference), and subjeced to the following min and max
+			* (min) if the Number of Bursts Exponent field is set to 0 and the ASAP field is set to 1: (See Figure 11-37) BD1 = ((N_FTMPB * (K + 1)) – 1) * T_MDFTM + T_FTM + aSIFSTime + T_Ack
+			* (max) otherwise
+				BD >= BD1 + T_FTMR + aSIFSTime + T_Ack + T_ACCESS_FTM
 	* Min Delta FTM field
 		* minimum time between consecutive Fine Timing Measurement frames, in units of 100 μs
+		* responding STA’s selection should greater than or equal to that of the initiating STA
 	* Partial TSF Timer field
 	* Partial TSF Timer No Preference field
-	* ASAP Capable field: the responding STA is capable of sending a Fine Timing Measurement frame as soon as possible
+	* ASAP Capable field:
+		* the responding STA is capable of sending a Fine Timing Measurement frame as soon as possible
+		* reserved in the initial Fine Timing Measurement Request frame
 	* ASAP field: the initiating STA’s request to start the first burst instance of the FTM session as soon as possible
 	* FTMs per Burst field
 		* how many successfully transmitted Fine Timing Measurement frames per burst instance
 	* Format And Bandwidth field
 		* See Table 9-258
 	* Burst Period field
-		* the interval between two consecutive burst instances, in units of 100 ms
+		* The interval from the beginning of one burst instance to the beginning of the following burst instance, in units of 100 ms
+		* 0 indicates no preference by the initiating STA
+		* reserved when the Number of Bursts Exponent field is set to 0
 * 9.4.2.173 FTM Synchronization Information element
 	* Element ID: 255
 	* Element ID Extension: 9
+	* TSF Sync Info field: the 4 least significant bytes of the value of TSF, initiating STA might uses this to sync TSF w/ responding STA to determine the start of next burst instanceExponent

 ## SME-MLME SAP
 * 6.3.58 Fine timing measurement (FTM)